Hints and Tips

 where n is an integer, λ is the wavelength of the electrons, d is the spacing of the diffracting plane, and θ the angle of incidence of the electrons on the diffracting plane.

 These electrons are diffracted to form a set of paired large-angle cones that correspond to each diffracting plane, such as the green and blue cones in the image above, corresponding to a single (110) lattice plane (red disc).
 The image produced on the EBSD detector (usually using a phosphor screen to convert the electrons to light) contains characteristic Kikuchi bands which are formed where the regions of enhanced electron intensity intersect the screen, as shown both in the schematic image and the example EBSD pattern (left).
 The pattern imaged by the EBSD detector is a gnomonic projection of the diffracted cone, making the band edges appear hyperbolic.

 The mechanisms giving rise to the Kikuchi band intensities and profile shapes are complex.
 As an approximation, the intensity of a Kikuchi band for the plane (hkl) is given by:

-where fi(θ) is the atomic scattering factor for electrons and (xi yi zi) are the fractional coordinates in the unit cell for atom i.
-A collected diffraction pattern should be compared with a simulated pattern calculated using this equation.
-This ensures only planes that produce visible Kikuchi bands are used when solving the diffraction pattern.
+where fi(θ) is the atomic scattering factor for electrons and (xi, yi, zi) are the fractional coordinates in the unit cell for atom i.
+An experimental diffraction pattern can be compared with a simulated pattern calculated using this equation, in order to ensure that only planes that produce visible Kikuchi bands are used when solving the diffraction pattern.
 However, in most cases the structure factor approach to calculating band intensities, as outlined above, is sufficient for ranking the intensities of families of lattice planes, and thus for determining the cut-off value for Kikuchi band intensity to be considered during indexing.